givingjar/blog.givingjar.org/_posts/2016-05-11-charity-spotlight-allen-neighborhood-center.md

 The following year, they became the first nonprofit market to accept food stamps.
 Allen Neighborhood Center has many examples of quickly identifying community needs and introducing programs to address them.

-According to Joan, successfully growing and sustaining a wide variety of programs is one of the center's greatest accomplishments.
+According to Joan, successfully growing and sustaining a wide variety of programs in this way is one of the center's greatest accomplishments.

 ![][9]

 ## Goals

 The center has shown that they can sustain their current programs, but Joan would like to see these programs strengthened.
-At a broad level, this includes growing leadership, acquiring new technology and hardware to improve operations, and improving volunteer recruitment.
+At a broad level, this includes growing leadership, acquiring new technology and hardware to aid with operations, and improving volunteer recruitment.

-Individual programs have opportunities to offer more as well.
+Individual programs have opportunities to offer more to the community as well.
 For example, accessibility of the market could be improved by introducing satellite locations throughout the neighborhood.

 ## For Volunteers and Donors